BIOS Health (formerly Cambridge Bio-Augmentation Systems)

 Healthcare/Pharma/Biotech

-BIOS, formerly Cambridge Bio-Augmentation Systems (CBAS), graduated from Cambridge Social Ventures in July 2016.
+BIOS Health, formerly Cambridge Bio-Augmentation Systems (CBAS), graduated from Cambridge Social Ventures in July 2016.

 By standardising the interface between an amputated stump and any prosthetic, this social venture aims to diversify the prosthetics available to patients.
-Converting the limb prosthetics industry to a plug and play model will lower the cost and technical barrier to entry of prosthetics manufacture and provide patients with faster recovery times and greater choice.
-We believe that this will have huge impacts on the lives of amputees and the cost of medical care, both pre and post amputation.
+Converting the limb prosthetics industry to a plug-and-play model will lower the cost and technical barrier to entry of prosthetics manufacture and provide patients with faster recovery times and greater choice.
+We believe that this will have huge impacts on the lives of amputees and the cost of medical care, both pre- and post-amputation.

 Idea

-BIOS is patenting an integrated medical device that provides the interface between an advanced prosthetic and the body.
+BIOS Health is patenting an integrated medical device that provides the interface between an advanced prosthetic and the body.
 This device is designed to be implanted at the point of surgery replacing the end of the stump.
 It combines mechanical, neural and protective interfaces at the end of the amputated limb that will be accessed by a standard open source interface on the exterior.
-This will allow patients to have their choice of plug and play prosthetics made by a variety of manufacturers, or even produce their own.
+This will allow patients to have their choice of plug-and-play prosthetics made by a variety of manufacturers, or even produce their own.

-Their device also improves patient care and monitoring through embedded strain gauges and bio-sensors for assessing device health, wound healing or biofilm formation.
+Our device also improves patient care and monitoring through embedded strain gauges and bio-sensors for assessing device health, wound healing or biofilm formation.

-Being first to market with a widely adopted standard would open up access to per-unit and service revenues as well as licensing fees from those who develop commercial parts for the interface.
+Being first to market with a widely adopted standard would open up access to per-unit and service revenues as well as licencing fees from those who develop commercial parts for the interface.
 By solving the complex tissue interfaces of prosthetic attachment the process of prosthesis design is opened up, allowing more advanced prosthetics to enter the market.

-Oliver Armitage, Co-founder & Director
+• Oliver Armitage, Co-founder and Director

-Emil Hewage, Co-founder & Director
+• Emil Hewage, Co-founder and Director

 Other members of the team include: